Trusted WordPress tutorials, when you need them most.

 Now that you have created custom taxonomies, you may want to display them in your website’s navigation menu.

-Go to Appearance » Menus and select the terms you want to add under your custom taxonomy tab that appears to the left side of the screen.
+You’ll want to head over to Appearance » Menus and select the terms you wish to add under your custom taxonomy tab that appears on the left side of the screen.

 Adding terms to navigation menu